Hear it here

 Read about its construction and material analysis here

 I've turned off the "work in progress" since everything I can think of is done, but I still might make minor changes.
 I'll have a longer video in a few months going into more depth about the violin.
+Maybe I'll make improvements to this a summer project.

 Used roughly 1.5 kg of plastic, although I don't know the total weight.
 Some parts like the sound-post and bridge may need scaling in one direction depending on how your violin turns out.
 I wish things could be more exact and repeatable, but this isn't a perfect violin.